 Coat the outboard spline of the axle with a commercially available anti-seize compound.
-Install the brake hub and drum, thrust washer, nut and new cotter pin (Ref.
-Fig. 8 on Page N-3).
+Install the brake hub and drum, thrust washer, nut and new cotter pin

 Tighten the castellated axle nut to 70 ft. lbs.
 (95 Nm) torque minimum, 140 ft. lbs.
 (190 Nm) torque maximum.
 Continue to tighten until the slot in the nut aligns with the cotter pin hole.
+Do not back off on the nut install cotter pin, to do so will result in damage to the hub and drum assembly. .

-Fig. 8 Cut Away of Outer Bearing and Brake Drum
+Fig. 8 Cut Away of Outer Bearing and Break Drum